Chart Color Schemes

 Robertson has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that may impact this region.
-Notable projects are Henson Road Industrial Estate, Macgregor State High School Major Upgrade & Expansion (commencing 01/20XX), Macgregor Gardens Retirement Village Expansion (expected completion 12/20XX), and Nathan Sciences Precinct Redevelopment (scheduled for 06/20XX).
-Below is a list of projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to affect the area: Henson Road Industrial Estate, Macgregor State High School Major Upgrade & Expansion (scheduled for completion in 2023), Macgregor Gardens Retirement Village Expansion (commencing Q2 2022), and Nathan Sciences Precinct Redevelopment (expected to begin in late 2021).

 Professional plan users can use the search below to filter and access additional projects.